guseberlein/Streamlit-E-and-V/README.md

 # Streamlit-E-and-V
-Do python -m streamlit run interactive_efield_streamlit.py
+Do "python -m streamlit run interactive_efield_streamlit.py" in terminal to run on windows. requires numpy, matplotlib, and streamlit modules